kchulj/docs-bosagora-io/docs/09-consensus-algorithm.md

 The consensus algorithm is central to any blockchain-based currency or system.
 The consensus algorithm attempts to answer the question, “How can we prove with confidence that all distributed databases hold the same set of information?”

 As blockchains have evolved, so too have the consensus algorithms.
 The first generation was based on a *Byzantine Agreement* (BA).
 BA requires that all the nodes in the blockchain form a consensus.
-Requiring unanimous agreement can be challenging as the number of blockchain nodes grows.Z
+Requiring unanimous agreement can be challenging as the number of blockchain nodes grows.

 ## FBA